Faschingsschwank aus Wien: Form

-The "extremely lively" Finale begins with triumphant announcements in B-flat octaves, interspersed with brilliant moving thirds.
+The "extremely lively" Finale begins with triumphant announcements in B♭ octaves, interspersed with brilliant moving thirds.
 This section is the second longest, lasting about half the length of the first movement.
 The patterns seen in the Finale are somewhat reminiscent of Beethoven's compositional style, using a melody that moves in both hands, while both hands also play unchanging notes beneath the melody.
 The energetic runs of the final bars bring the set to a dramatic close.

 Reception and performance

 The Faschingsschwank aus Wien has been recorded many times, including performances by Arturo Benedetti Michelangeli in 1957, Annie Fischer in 1960, Sviatoslav Richter in 1962 and Radu Lupu in 1983.
 The Intermezzo serves as the theme music of the Lawfare podcast, performed by journalist Sophia Yan.